GES

 Contemporary Challenges and Judicial Developments

-Tribal areas face several contemporary challenges.
-Land alienation remains the most critical issue — despite protective laws, tribals continue to lose land through fraudulent transfers, benami transactions, and forced displacement for development projects (dams, mines, industrial corridors, SEZs).
-The Samata judgment (1997) held that mining leases to non-tribals in Scheduled Areas violate the Fifth Schedule, but its effective implementation has been contested.
-Displacement by development projects has created large tribal refugee populations — the Narmada dam displaced over 40,000 tribal families, and mining in Jharkhand, Odisha, and Chhattisgarh has displaced hundreds of thousands.
-Left-wing extremism (LWE/Naxalism) in tribal areas of Chhattisgarh, Jharkhand, Odisha, Maharashtra, and Andhra Pradesh is partly rooted in tribal grievances over land alienation, displacement, and underdevelopment.
-The FRA implementation has been uneven — rejection rates of claims exceed 50% in many states, and community forest rights have been granted in fewer than 5% of eligible areas.
-The PESA implementation remains weak — most states have not fully devolved powers to Gram Sabhas as mandated.
-In the Sixth Schedule areas, ADCs face challenges of limited financial resources, political interference, capacity constraints, and the need to balance traditional governance with modern democratic norms.
-The 125th Amendment Bill (2019) proposed expanding Sixth Schedule powers in some northeastern states but lapsed.
-The question of whether the Sixth Schedule model should be extended to central Indian tribal areas (replacing the Fifth Schedule) has been debated but remains unresolved.
+Land alienation persists despite protective laws.
+The Samata judgment (1997) bars mining leases to non-tribals in Scheduled Areas, but implementation remains contested.
+Displacement has created large tribal refugee populations.
+LWE in five states is partly rooted in tribal grievances over land, displacement, and underdevelopment.
+FRA implementation is uneven: claim rejection rates exceed 50% in many states, and community forest rights have been granted in fewer than 5% of eligible areas.
+PESA implementation remains weak; most states have not fully devolved powers to Gram Sabhas.
+Sixth Schedule ADCs face limited finances, political interference, and capacity constraints.
+The 125th Amendment Bill (2019) to expand Sixth Schedule powers lapsed.
+Whether the Sixth Schedule model should replace the Fifth Schedule in central Indian tribal areas remains an unresolved policy debate.
+UPSC Mains tests these challenges as governance-and-ethics analytical questions.

 National Commission for Scheduled Tribes (Art 338A)